H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **P5 – Design is a geographic act** by treating the nine-axis GBIM schema, the worldview structure, the collection inventory, and the ChromaDB configuration not as neutral technical choices but as geographic and political decisions that determine which facts are computable, which relationships are traversable, and which forms of institutional accountability are operationally enforceable.

-- **P12 – Intelligence with a ZIP code** by grounding the Hilbert-space model in a concrete PostgreSQL corpus — `msjarvis` (port 5433) and `gisdb` (port 5432) — so that the abstract framework of quantum-geometric belief representation is always already indexed to real West Virginia places, programs, and populations.
+- **P12 – Intelligence with a ZIP code** by grounding the Hilbert-space model in a concrete PostgreSQL corpus — `msallis` (port 5433) and `gisdb` (port 5432) — so that the abstract framework of quantum-geometric belief representation is always already indexed to real West Virginia places, programs, and populations.

 - **P16 – Power accountable to place** by designing the belief structure so that institutional actors — government agencies, corporate landowners, utility companies — are represented as first-class GBIM entities with explicit `under_whose_authority` and `who` axis entries, making them queryable and auditable in a way that individual residential actors deliberately are not.

 The theoretical framework in this chapter is not a preamble to the system — it is the system's operating logic, expressed at the level of schema, routing, and collection design rather than at the level of code.

-Accordingly, this chapter belongs to the **Theoretical Foundation** tier: it establishes the geometric belief model, the nine-axis GBIM schema, the Hilbert-space representation of uncertainty, the worldview structure, and the ChromaDB collection inventory that together constitute the epistemic architecture of Ms. Egeria Jarvis.
+Accordingly, this chapter belongs to the **Theoretical Foundation** tier: it establishes the geometric belief model, the nine-axis GBIM schema, the Hilbert-space representation of uncertainty, the worldview structure, and the ChromaDB collection inventory that together constitute the epistemic architecture of Ms. Egeria Allis.

 ---

 ## 2.1 Purpose and Scope

-This chapter establishes the theoretical framework underlying the **GeoBelief Information Model (GBIM)** — the core representational system that allows Ms. Egeria Jarvis to hold, update, route, and reason over structured beliefs about West Virginia's physical world, institutional landscape, and programmatic infrastructure.
+This chapter establishes the theoretical framework underlying the **GeoBelief Information Model (GBIM)** — the core representational system that allows Ms. Egeria Allis to hold, update, route, and reason over structured beliefs about West Virginia's physical world, institutional landscape, and programmatic infrastructure.

 GBIM is not a database schema in the conventional sense.
 It is a multi-axis geometric representation of belief that treats each claim about the world as a structured object with nine dimensions, each encoding a distinct aspect of the claim's meaning, provenance, authority, and applicability.
 This nine-axis structure is what allows beliefs derived from a WV assessor parcel record, a federal hazard dataset, a community organization's program flyer, and a peer-reviewed paper on Appalachian poverty to coexist in a single corpus and be meaningfully compared, combined, and routed.